wouterroose-tech/jolk/CONTRIBUTING.md

 ### **Maintaining the Factory Pattern**

-Contributions should focus on enhancing the **Lazy Meta Constant Lens Projection** and **Polymorphism** core to Jolk.
+Contributions should focus on enhancing the Jolk Grammar, Core Type System and Compiler.
 We prioritize submissions that:

 * Enhance **JVM Integration**.
 * Refine the **Tolk Grammar** for improved LL(1) performance.